Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 “You can’t sit that way all day without eventually developing posture-related pain problems.”
 (3)

-Moreover, self-propelling manual wheelchair users do 3,000 pushes per day!
+Moreover, self-propelling manual chair users do 3,000 pushes per day!
 This repetitive motion strains the upper body muscles, shoulders, and neck, leading to back pain and decreased range of motion.

-Interestingly, a study also shows wheelchair users are exposed to whole-body vibrations (WBV) above the recommended safe zone.
+Interestingly, a study also shows chair users are exposed to whole-body vibrations (WBV) above the recommended safe zone.
 And WBVs are an occupation risk factor for back pain.
 (4)

 And you shouldn’t forget about uneven surfaces.
 You need more strength to overcome such obstacles, which leads to additional muscle strain and increases the whole-body vibrations.

-But what about caregivers who push a wheelchair around?
+But what about caregivers who push a chair around?
 Are they at risk of back pain?

 Can Pushing a Wheelchair Cause Back Pain?